A guide to early March Madness: NCAA conference tournaments get going this week

 Championship game: Sunday, 2 p.m., CBS

-Team to beat: An overtime loss in the regular season finale at Northern Iowa kept Loyola (Chicago) from being the tournament’s top seed — it fell to No. 4 after the defeat — but the Ramblers have what it takes to win the MVC tournament for a final time before departing for the Atlantic 10 after this season.
+Team to beat: An overtime loss in the regular season finale at Northern Iowa kept Loyola (Chicago) from being the tournament’s top seed — it fell to fourth after the defeat — but the Ramblers have what it takes to win the MVC tournament for a final time before departing for the Atlantic 10 after this season.
 The Ramblers rank eighth nationally in three-point percentage (38.8 percent) and 11th in two-point percentage (56.5 percent).

 Watch out for: Top-seeded Northern Iowa, No. 2 Missouri State and No. 3 Drake all could come out on top.
 Missouri State features Isiaih Mosley, who this season became only the third player since 1993 to shoot better than 50 percent on field goal attempts, 40 percent on three-point attempts and 90 percent on free throw attempts while averaging at least 20 points per game.